apache/mesos/docs/scheduler-http-api.md

 <more events>
 ```

-Alternatively, if "subscribe.framework_info.id" is set, master considers this a request from an already subscribed scheduler reconnecting after a disconnection (e.g., due to failover or network disconnection) and responds with `SUBSCRIBED` event containing the same FrameworkID.
-The "subscribe.force" field describes how the master reacts when multiple scheduler instances (with the same framework id) attempt to subscribe with the master at the same time (e.g., due to network partition).
-See the semantics in **Disconnections** section below.
+Alternatively, if "subscribe.framework_info.id" is set, master considers this a request from an already subscribed scheduler reconnecting after a disconnection (e.g., due to master/scheduler failover or network disconnection) and responds
+with a `SUBSCRIBED` event.
+For further details, see the **Disconnections** section below.

 NOTE: In the old version of the API, (re-)registered callbacks also included MasterInfo, which contained information about the master the driver currently connected to.
 With the new API, since schedulers explicitly subscribe with the leading master (see details below in **Master Detection** section), it's not relevant anymore.